 Try to move away from saying that people will learn everything to do with a subject area.
-For example, instead of saying, ‘you will learn SEO’, say, ‘With this course you’ll learn the technical and onsite SEO fundamentals that will set your online course apart from others, making it more discoverable in the SERPs’.
-Keep it focussed on the main challenges your customers are facing and play on that fear of missing out.
+For example, instead of saying, ‘you will learn SEO’, say, ‘with this course, you’ll learn the technical and onsite SEO fundamentals that will set your online course apart from others, making it more discoverable in the SERPs’.
+Keep it focused on the main challenges your customers are facing and play on that fear of missing out.

-Expand on more than just the skills.
-Weave in how this might help the individual move into a new career, get a pay rise or sell more of a service – to name a few examples – has greater value than a bullet-pointed list of subjects.
+Expand on more than just the skills: Weave in how this might help the individual move into a new career, get a pay rise or sell more of a particular service as this has greater value than a bullet-pointed list of subjects.
 It’s also essential to consider the common objections your course might face and to handle these within the natural flow of your content within your course sales page.

-Learning outcomes differ to benefits as these will be the skills that someone will learn by completing your course.
-Avoid the temptation to be brief and always look for a way to link the learning outcomes to a challenge your student might face.
+Learning outcomes (also known as learning objectives) differ to Benefits as these will be the skills that someone will learn by completing your course.
+Avoid the temptation to be brief and always look for a way to link the learning outcomes to a challenge your customer is facing.

 One way to approach this is to summarise the abilities of your learners after they’ve finished the course – thinking about what they’ve learned and what they’ll understand from the course after finishing it.